Harshit-Goel-07/Harshit-Goel-07/README.md

 ## 🎯 Goals
 - 📚 Deepen my expertise in Cybersecurity and contribute to real-world projects.
-- 🛡️ Secure the GitHub Student Developer Pack to access tools that will help me grow as a developer.
 - 🌐 Collaborate on open-source projects and contribute to the tech community.

 ---